kitnil/awesome/README.md

 - [grafana-export](https://github.com/Thunderbottom/grafana-export) - A small utility to download all dashboards from Grafana and backup to S3
 - [distri](https://github.com/distr1/distri) - a Linux distribution to research fast package management
 - [soryu](https://github.com/enjuus/soryu) - glitch an image in the terminal
-- [crowdsec](https://github.com/crowdsecurity/crowdsec) - Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
-It also automatically benefits from our global community-wide IP reputation database.
+- [crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - an open-source massively multiplayer firewall able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
+It also leverages the crowd power to generate a global IP reputation database to protect the user network.
 - [BountyIt](https://github.com/Shivangx01b/BountyIt) - A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...that detects issues using change in content length and verify it using signatures
 - [gitflux](https://github.com/muesli/gitflux) - Track your GitHub projects in InfluxDB and create beautiful graphs with Grafana
 - [dewm](https://github.com/driusan/dewm) - A pure go autotiling window manager written with literate programming